PTI says worker killed in police crackdown in Lahore following imposition of Section 144

-The PTI said on Wednesday that one of its workers was killed in Lahore as the Punjab police launched a crackdown on those participating in the party’s rally following the imposition of Section 144 in the provincial capital.
+The PTI said on Wednesday that one of its workers was killed in Lahore as police launched a crackdown on those participating in the party’s rally following the imposition of Section 144.

+Prior to the start of the rally, the Punjab Home Department had asked PTI leaders to take “extra precaution”, saying that such public gatherings in the face of security threats were “not advisable”.

-However, earlier in the day the Punjab government had imposed Section 144 in Lahore and had also arrested several PTI workers for violating the ban.
+Shortly after, the government had proceeded to impose Section 144 in Lahore.
+Officials had also taken scores of PTI workers into custody for violating the ban and used water cannons in an effort to disperse them which had led the PTI chairman to call off the rally.

-In a tweet, PTI Chairman Imran Khan — who had called off today’s rally after the police’s crackdown — said that party worker Ali Bilal was “murdered by Punjab police”.
+In a tweet after calling off the rally, Imran said that party worker Ali Bilal was “murdered by Punjab police”.

+“So he was killed while in police custody — such is the murderous bent of the present regime and the Punjab police,” he said.

+Imran later said he wanted the party’s district presidents and office bearers across the country to offer funeral prayers in absentia for “our martyred worker”.

-When asked about the PTI’s claims, Lahore CCPO Police Public Relations Officer (PRO) initially said he had “no idea”.
+When asked to comment on the incident, the Lahore CCPO’s Public Relations Officer (PRO) Syed Mubashir had initially said he had “no idea”.

-However, later he said: “According to the information available with me, this is an accident.”
+Later, he told Dawn.com that as per the available information, “this is an accident”.

+The Lahore Capital City Police said: “Eleven police personnel, including two DSPs (deputy superintendent of police) [and] one SHO (station house officer), were injured due to the violence of PTI workers.”

 Imran calls off Lahore rally

-“They are trying to ensure that chaos spreads and that is why I’m saying to my workers to finish it, we will not carry out the rally,” he said.
+“They are trying to ensure that chaos spreads and that is why I’m saying to my workers to finish it, we will not carry out the rally,” he said in a video address.

 Imran alleged that the government had launched a crackdown on PTI workers not for the sake of law and order but in an effort to avoid conducting elections in the province.